-Each independent channel of the AD605 provides a gain range of 48 dB that can be optimized for the application.
-Gain ranges between -14 dB to +34 dB and 0 dB to +48 dB can be selected by a single resistor between Pin FBK and Pin OUT.
-The lower and upper gain ranges are determined by shorting Pin FBK to Pin OUT, or leaving Pin FBK unconnected, respectively.
+Each independent channel of the AD605 provides a gain range of 48 dB which can be optimized for the application.
+Gain ranges between -14 dB to +34 dB and 0 dB to +48 dB can be selected by a single resistor between pins FBK and OUT.
+The lower and upper gain ranges are determined by shorting pin FBK to OUT, or leaving pin FBK unconnected, respectively.
 The two channels of the AD605 can be cascaded to provide 96 dB of very accurate gain range in a monolithic package.

 The gain control interface provides an input resistance of approximately 2 $M\Omega$ and scale factors from 20 dB/V to 30 dB/V for a VREF input voltage of 2.5 V to 1.67 V, respectively.
 Note that scale factors up to 40 dB/V are achievable with reduced accuracy for scales above 30 dB/V. The gain scales linearly in dB with control voltages (VGN) of 0.4 V to 2.4 V for the 20 dB/V scale and 0.20 V to 1.20 V for the 40 dB/V scale.
-When VGN is $<\!50$ mV, the amplifier is powered down to draw 1.9 mA.
+When VGN is <50 mV the amplifier is powered down to draw 1.9 mA.
 Under normal operation, the quiescent supply current of each amplifier channel is only 18 mA.

-The AD605 is available in 16-lead PDIP and 16-lead SOIC_N and is guaranteed for operation over the -40° C to $+85^{\circ}$ C temperature range.
+The AD605 is available in 16-lead PDIP and SOIC, and is guaranteed for operation over the $-40^{\circ}$ C to $+85^{\circ}$ C temperature range.